vzurauskas/nereides-jackson/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.vzurauskas.nereides/nereides-jackson)](https://search.maven.org/search?q=a:nereides-jackson)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/vzurauskas/nereides-jackson/blob/master/LICENSE)

 Nereides* for Jackson is an object oriented JSON library wrapper for [jackson-databind](https://github.com/FasterXML/jackson-databind).
-It allows developers to work with JSONs in a purely object oriented way: everything is instantiated via constructors, there are no static methods, no nulls, no "mappers" or "factories" and no configuration files.
+It allows developers to work with JSONs in a purely object oriented way: everything is instantiated via constructors, there are no static methods, no nulls, no "mappers" or "builders" and no configuration files.
 Most importantly, the core `Json` interface lends itself to easy custom implementations, making Nereides very extendable.

 *(Nereides are the sea nymphs who guided Jason's ship safely through the Wandering Rocks in his quest for the Golden Fleece.)